Is Affirmative Action an Irregular Affirmative Action? Deconstructing the Paradox

 Introduction: The Core Tension of Affirmative Action

 The central paradox of affirmative action lies in its inherent tension: using preferential treatment – a form of positive discrimination – to correct for negative discrimination.
 This seemingly contradictory approach arises from the recognition that historical and systemic injustices have created unequal playing fields.
-Simply removing discriminatory barriers isn't enough; active measures are needed to redress historical imbalances and create a truly level playing field.
+Even so, simply removing discriminatory barriers isn't enough; active measures are needed to redress historical imbalances and create a truly level playing field.
 But this very act of intervention raises questions about fairness, merit, and the potential for unintended consequences.
 The question then arises: Is affirmative action, in its attempt to level the playing field, itself creating a new form of inequality – an "irregular" affirmative action?

 Understanding the Mechanics of Affirmative Action